What Are The 1% and 2% Rules in Commercial Real Estate?

 Purchase Price/Gross Annual Rents = Gross Rent Multiplier

-If we take the example of the apartment building priced at $200,000 and say that it has $4,000 in gross monthly rents (so it meets the 2% rule), that would equal $48,000 in gross rents per year.
+If we take the example of the apartment building priced at $200,000 and say that it has $4,000 in gross monthly rents (to meet the 2% rule), that would equal $48,000 in gross rents per year.

 $200,000/$48,000 = 4.17 GRM

 Looking at the example above, we see that the GRM of any property that meets the 2% rule is 4.17.
 In other words, it would take 4.17 years for the gross rents of the property (not factoring in any expenses) to cover the cost of the initial purchase.
-Since GRM and the percentage rules have an inverse relationship, higher the percentage goes, the lower a property's GRM will be-- and the faster (in theory) that an owner/investor can recoup their expenses.
+Since GRM and the percentage rules have an inverse relationship, the higher the percentage goes, the lower a property's GRM will be.
+And, the faster (in theory) that an owner/investor can recoup their expenses.